Curriculum

 Sports

 For students in younger grades, these activities focus on basic movement and manipulative skills.
-These activities then progress to sports, sports-specific skills and strategies, as well as healthy living and personal fitness.
+Then these activities progress to sports, sports-specific skills and strategies, as well as healthy living and personal fitness.

 Older students, on the other hand, are expected to take full responsibility for their personal health and fitness as they progress through the program.
 In Grades 11 and 12, students choose the activities in which they wish to participate.